 You have made the decision to relocate or expand your business to a new location.
 By this point, you have also no doubt given tremendous thought to the price tag associated with your move.

 When a move is imminent, over-planning is not possible.
 In other words, the more planning you do, the better.
 Start early in the process and allow a sizeable timeframe to get all your ducks in a row.
-Industry experts recommend a minimum of a 9-month lead time, but preferably longer.
-Poor planning can result in financial losses from which recovery is difficult
+Industry experts recommend a minimum of a nine-month lead time, but preferably longer.
+Poor planning can result in financial losses from which recovery is difficult.

 Consider delegating tasks or assigning a project manager with important responsibilities for the move.
 This might encompass contacting moving companies for bids, connecting with landlords and builders, or working with vendors and service providers.

 Beyond looking for new real estate options to lease or purchase, it is also necessary to consider what must be done in any facility you might be vacating.
 Evaluate the costs of required repairs or any early lease termination fees or penalties.

 4. Identify Needs